 All are invited to the Board of Education Regular Public Meetings, which begin at 8:00pm, now being held virtually via zoom link.
 The link to the meeting can be found on the public notice page.
-The Board holds two meetings a month Workshop and the Regular Public Meeting on the second Wednesday of each month, September through June.
+The Board holds two meetings a month Workshop and the Regular Public Meeting, September through June.
 Official business is conducted at its monthly meeting.
 The public may speak to agenda items prior to Board action on the agenda and may address other issues at the conclusion of the business portion of the meeting.
-Conversations with the Board are scheduled at 7:30pm before each Regular Public Meetings, not Workshop Meetings.

 Public Comment Sessions

-The Board holds two public comment sessions to hear community input.
-The first public hearing segment is reserved solely for public comment on items appearing on the Board’s business agenda.
-The second public hearing is conducted after the Board has acted on its monthly business meeting agenda.
+The Board holds a public comment sessions to hear community input.
 During this public segment, community members may speak on any issue of interest or concern.
 Each speaker will be allotted three minutes to address the Board.
 If you are not able to log on remotely and would like to ask a question, please send your question to: [email protected]

 Letters to the Board that appear on the agenda under correspondence may be discussed during the first public session.
 Agendas are available in the Board Office the afternoon of a scheduled meeting.
 At Special Public Meetings, which are called as necessary, the public may speak only to agenda items.

-Announcements of meetings and meeting changes appear on the district web site and Cablevision Channel 77.
-The Regular Public Meetings are broadcast live.
+Announcements of meetings and meeting changes appear on the district website.
+The Workshop and the Regular Public Meetings are broadcast live.

 Procedure to Address the Board

-- Wait to be recognized by the Board President
+Wait to be recognized by the Board President and

-- State your name and address and, if applicable, position with the school district
+State your name and address and, if applicable, position with the school district and start speaking

-On the first Wednesday of each month depending on any religious holidays or observances or school closures in the months of September through June, the Board holds a workshop session in the Central Administrative Offices, Eugene Field School, Staff Development Room, One Merrison Street, a handicapped accessible building.
+On the first or the second Wednesday of each month depending on any religious holidays or observances or school closures in the months of September through June, the Board holds a public workshop session virtually via a zoom link located on the district website.
 At these monthly workshop meetings the Board reviews and discusses the business agenda that will be formally acted upon the following week.
 In addition to providing an opportunity to present information to the Board that requires action at the Regular Public Meeting, workshop meetings also include presentations on educationally relevant items of interest selected by the Superintendent with Board input.
-There is no formal action taken at these meetings and the public does not speak, except in special circumstances.
+There might be formal action taken at these meetings with the Board and the Superintendent’s approval.

 Conducting Business and Learning About Our Schools